 Here are some country updates and ways in which our partners are taking action right now:

-Malawi has had a relatively small number of reported cases so far, however the number has started to rise.
+Malawi has only had a small number of reported cases so far, however the number has started to rise.
 Low testing rates are a cause for concern.
 A partial lockdown has been in place since 4 April, with large gatherings banned and schools closed.
 The High Court blocked a decision by the President to impose further restrictions, in order to protect millions of families living in poverty.
-A full lockdown could have devastating impacts on these families, leaving them without income and food.
+A full nationwide lockdown could have devastating impacts on these families, leaving them without income and food.

 Staff from our local partner, CSP Malawi, are continuing to meet with sponsorship communities as per guidelines regarding social distancing and the number of people allowed to gather.
 They have been adapting their programming to reduce the risk of spreading coronavirus, focus on prevention activities and strengthen community health facilities.
 They are providing personal protective equipment and distributing information to raise awareness about the virus.